JacksonZyy/BBPoly/README.md

 ```

-Note that to run ERAN with Gurobi one needs to obtain an academic license for gurobi from https://user.gurobi.com/download/licenses/free-academic.
+Note that to run the system with Gurobi one needs to obtain an academic license for gurobi from https://user.gurobi.com/download/licenses/free-academic.

 To install the remaining python dependencies (numpy and tensorflow), type: